 A quick compliance note for HR leaders

-When incentives are attached to health actions, an “energy initiative” can cross into regulated wellness program territory.
-Employers should keep an eye on HIPAA nondiscrimination rules, ADA/GINA considerations if health data is collected, and ERISA plan documentation if the program integrates with a group health plan.
+When incentives are tied to health actions, an “energy initiative” can cross into regulated wellness program territory.
+Keep an eye on HIPAA nondiscrimination rules, ADA/GINA considerations if health data is collected, and ERISA plan documentation if the program integrates with a group health plan.

-The safest path for most organizations is to focus incentives on participation and prevention (education, screenings, preventive care) rather than outcomes or tightly tracked nutrition metrics.
+The safest path: focus incentives on participation and prevention (education, screenings, preventive care) rather than outcomes or tightly tracked nutrition metrics.
+WellthCare, the first Health-to-Wealth Benefit System, makes this approach automatic by rewarding every verified preventive action—including nutrition education and screenings—with store dollars and automatic retirement contributions, turning prevention into compound wealth.

 The takeaway: build energy reliability, not short-term boosts